JS SDK

 });

-See Fine-Grained Tokens for the full tunnel grants model, scope operators, and deployment constraints.
+See Fine-Grained Tokens for the full resource-boundary model and explicit AND / OR operators.

 The watch helper connects to the engine over SSE or WebSocket and validates incoming events.